NotAShelf/notashelf.dev/apps/notashelf.dev/posts/openssh-custom-port.md

-This server, due to it hosting my infrastructure that communicates with the rest of the internet (i.e my mailserver), is somewhat responsive to queries from the public - which includes _very_ aggressive portscans (thanks, skiddies!)
+This server, due to it hosting my infrastructure that communicates with the rest of the internet (i.e my mailserver), is somewhat responsive to queries from the public - which includes _very_ aggressive port scans (thanks, skiddies!)

-To mitigate that, I have decided to change the ssh port from the default **22** to something different.
-While this is not exactly a pancea, it helps alleviate the insane log spam I get from failed ssh requests.
+To mitigate that, I have decided to change the ssh port from the default **22** ... this is not exactly a panacea, it helps alleviate ... the insane log spam I get from failed ssh requests.

 ## The OpenSSH Configuration

-First thing we've done is to configure openssh to listen on the new port on your server configuration
+First thing we've done is to configure SSH daemon to listen on the new port on your server configuration

 ```nix
 services.openssh = {